-You have just acquired a woolen cloth coat ?
+You have just acquired a woollen coat ?

 - Wool is a « living » material that requires you to let it rest from time to time.

 - Hang your coat on a hanger.
-By car, lay it flat.
+In the car, lay it flat.